 In the past few years, Mirrorless cameras have really started to rival DSLRs.
 What are the differences between the two?
 Let’s find out!

-Taking the next step in photography usually means a nicer camera than the one that’s in your smartphone or a pocket size point & shoot.
+Taking the next step in photography usually means investing in a more advanced camera than the one in your smartphone or a pocket-sized point-and-shoot.

-Back in the day if you are really serious, this meant getting a DSLR – The big fat camera that looks all professional, has more features, larger image sensors, and the ability to change out lenses to best match what you are doing.
+Back in the day, if you were really serious, this meant getting a DSLR – the large camera that looks professional boasts more features, has a larger image sensor, and offers the ability to change out lenses to best match your needs.

-So let’s explain what’s the differences between the two really are and clear out some myths about Mirrorless cameras and why one might be a better match for your needs.
+In recent years, mirrorless cameras have truly begun to rival DSLRs.
+So, let’s delve into the differences between the two and dispel some myths surrounding mirrorless cameras to determine which might be a better fit for your needs.

 Mirrorless & DSLR Cameras: DIFFERENCES